MohammedElkenawy/Hosting-a-Full-Stack-Application/README.md

    - In psql run the following to create the dev database

      ```bash
-     CREATE DATABASE udagram;
+     CREATE DATABASE database-1;
      ```

    - Connect to the databases and grant all privileges

      ```bash
-     \c udagram;
+     \c database-1;
-     GRANT ALL PRIVILEGES ON DATABASE udagram TO project_user;
+     GRANT ALL PRIVILEGES ON DATABASE database-1 TO project_user;
      ```

 5. Enviromental Variables Set up